Which device suits my child?

 The Innowalk provides physical and emotional well-being

-The Innowalk is like a robotic cross-trainer for people with disabilities.
-The child is safely supported in an upright position with natural weight-bearing, and the devices allows guided, repetitive movements of the legs with the help of a motor.
-In addition, handles for the arms can be added to give movements for the whole body.
+The Innowalk is like a robotic cross-trainer for people with moderate to severe disabilities.
+The child is safely supported in an upright position with natural weight-bearing, and the device allows guided, repetitive movements of the legs with the help of a motor.
+In addition, handles for the arms can be added for movement of the whole body.

-Being in an upright position has its benefits, but adding on movement gives even more positive outcomes.
+Being in an upright position has its benefits but adding on movement gives even more positive outcomes.
 It is physical activity!
 Physical activity boosts the metabolism and brings many health-related rewards.
-The Innowalk has an individually fitted support system from feet to the head, to endorse alignment when standing in the device.
+The Innowalk has an individually fitted support system from feet to the head, to endorse good alignment when standing in the device.

 Since its launch in 2008, the Innowalk has become a valuable mobility and exercise tool for thousands of children with movement impairment.
-Whenever the aim is to increase the physical activity level, increase strength and stability, improve range of motion in low-extremities joints and influence muscle tone among others.
+Whenever the aim is to increase the physical activity level, mobility in standing, improve range of motion in low-extremities joints and influence muscle tone among others.
 No ability to stand or walk is needed to use the Innowalk.

-What are the main differences between the NF-Walker and the Innowalk?
+What are the main differences between a walking aid and an assistive technology enabling physical activity?

-The NF-Walker is a walking device offering mobility and allowing the child to move from A to B. When first starting out with the NF-Walker, the child might not be able to walk, and just standing is enough challenge to start with.
-Walking is a complex task and the child’s strength and physical limitations will of course impact potential mobility.
-It can take time for the user to find his or her own way of walking and build enough strength to achieve it.
+A walking aid is a device offering mobility and allowing the child to move from A to B. Walking is a complex task and the child’s strength and physical limitations will impact mobility potential.
+It can take time for the child to find his or her own way of walking and build enough strength to achieve it.
 Some children who have the potential to learn to walk should use an intensive training device such as the Hibbot.
 For children needing more support, the most important thing may be mobility and participation at eye level with other children.
 The NF-Walker is our flagship gait trainer for children with severe disabilities.
 The newcomer Xplore offers less leg correction but supports well the children who has places to go.

-The Innowalk is a stationary, robotic device that assists the child with movement using a motor.
-This allows the child to experience repetitive movements, that the child might not have the capacity to do on its own.
-For some children this might be the only way to achieve enough movement and activity during the day, whereas most of the time is spent sedentary in a wheelchair.
+For some children this might be the only way to get enough movement and physical activity during the day, whereas most of their time is spent sedentary in a wheelchair.

-Both devices are developed to compensate for a movement impairment and can be used by children with severe disabilities and can already be used from the age of 12 months, which is the recommended age for getting into an upright position.
+All our devices are developed to compensate for a movement impairment and can be used by children with light to severe disabilities already from the age of 12 months.
+This is the recommended age for getting into an upright position and move about.

 Which product suits my child?

-Children’s and families’ needs are different and this should be taken into consideration when choosing either the NF-Walker or the Innowalk.
-Some children might even have both devices as they are different and complement each other.
+Children’s and families’ needs are different, and this should be taken into consideration when choosing an assistive device.

 So, you should be asking yourself questions like “aim of use”, “functional level of the child”, “where to be used”, “who will be supporting the child while using the device”, “what other devices is the child using”, “What funding options are there” and so on.